Estuarine Species Database for the NOAA Estuarine Living Marine Resources Program

 Why We Care

 Estuaries are among the world’s most biologically productive natural ecosystems, buffering nutrient-rich, inland waters from the turbulent open ocean.
 They are the breeding ground and nurseries of our freshwater and saltwater fish and shellfish, migrating birds, and coastal shore animals, providing them food, habitat to develop, and protection from predation.
-In the US, 80% of the fish and shellfish we eat spend part of their lives in an estuary.
+In the U.S., 80 percent of the fish and shellfish we eat spend part of their lives in an estuary.

 The land adjacent to most estuaries is among the most densely populated in the world, and human impacts from pollution, overfishing, and nutrient runoff have degraded estuary health.
 To protect these essential systems, we need information about the distribution, abundance, and life history characteristics of the species living there.